|

 information to the FAA or contact the FAA Regional Flight Surgeon for approval.

-application is approved or denied.
+or denied.
 If the FAA approves the application, the

 Airman receives an authorization letter accompanied by an attachment that